 You would adore Uglies series.
 It mirrors the modern-day societal pressure we face to look and act in a certain way.
 Highly recommended for the fans of YA dystopian novels and The Maze Runner alike!

 The good news is that Uglies has been adapted for a Netflix movie.
-It is set to be released by late 2022.
+Joey King from The Kissing Booth trilogy is playing Tally Youngblood.
+It’s in post-production stage for several months now, and expected to land on the screens in early 2023.
 So grab the book before that if you haven’t read it already.

 A violent sci-fi dystopian series fueled by revenge